brycewray/hugo-site/content/posts/2021/07/eleventy-vite-elite.md

 ## Tedious tooling

 My initial use of Eleventy began over Labor Day weekend, 2019.
-This was a few weeks after the [first](/posts/2019/07/why-staying-with-hugo/) of several unsuccessful attempts to "get" the [Gatsby](https://gatsbyjs.com) SSG---although I did briefly succeed with it [later that year](/posts/2019/10/now-gatsby-geezer/), only to [go back to Eleventy soon thereafter](/posts/2019/12/packing-up/).
+This was a few weeks after the [first](/posts/2019/07/why-staying-with-hugo/) of several unsuccessful attempts to "get" the [Gatsby](https://gatsbyjs.com) SSG --- although I did briefly succeed with it [later that year](/posts/2019/10/now-gatsby-geezer/), only to [go back to Eleventy soon thereafter](/posts/2019/12/packing-up/).

 The first time with Eleventy, I wanted to convert the site from a [Hugo](https://gohugo.io)-based setup on which I'd used [Sass/SCSS](https://sass-lang.com) for styling.
 Only thing was: Eleventy, from the beginning, has been intended as something that you configure to function as needed, and that includes one's [asset pipeline](https://mxb.dev/blog/eleventy-asset-pipeline/).
 I'd gotten spoiled by how Hugo's built-in [Hugo Pipes](https://gohugo.io/hugo-pipes/) functionality had made compiling Sass to CSS so effortless but, at that time, I couldn't find any examples of how to accomplish it in Eleventy.
 A few searches later, I started using the [Gulp](https://gulpjs.com) [task runner](https://medium.com/tiny-code-lessons/javascript-task-runners-explained-c4762728bda), plus some plugins, to give Eleventy similar Sass-to-CSS compilation capabilities.

 Those several times during 2019 that I tried or used Gatsby had shown me how much it gained from being joined at the hip with the webpack bundler tool; so, near the end of 2019, I grafted webpack and Eleventy together and, as described in "[Packing up](/posts/2019/12/packing-up/)," introduced my combo to the site in the `eleventy_bundler` repo (which, although [still available](https://github.com/brycewray/eleventy_bundler) for viewing by the curious, is only a shadow of its former self).

 This served until the second quarter of 2020.
-Then, tired of dealing with the increasing hassles of webpack configuration but unable to find a suitable replacement tool (including the much-touted [Parcel](https://parceljs.org)), I decided to drop webpack in favor of doing everything through scripts in `package.json`---and, at the time, an image-processing script for build time that, later, [got replaced](/posts/2020/07/transformed/) in favor of using [Cloudinary](https://cloudinary.com).
+Then, tired of dealing with the increasing hassles of webpack configuration but unable to find a suitable replacement tool (including the much-touted [Parcel](https://parceljs.org)), I decided to drop webpack in favor of doing everything through scripts in `package.json` --- and, at the time, an image-processing script for build time that, later, [got replaced](/posts/2020/07/transformed/) in favor of using [Cloudinary](https://cloudinary.com).

 After all, I figured, I really wasn't deriving enough benefit from webpack's bundling powers to justify keeping it.
 It was the proverbial case of killing a fly with a machine gun.